News & Events

 The Labour Party’s plans to reintroduce the 50p tax rate would see high earners in the UK pay 24% more in tax than the current global average, according to our research.

-85% of new property tax comes from just four London boroughs
+77% of high value property tax comes from just two London boroughs

-89% of HMRC’s total take from a new tax on high value homes is collected from London properties, according to our research.
+77% (£126m of £175m) of HMRC’s total take from a tax on high value homes held through a company is collected from properties in Westminster and Kensington and Chelsea, our research shows.